dotnet/docs-maui/docs/android/emulator/device-manager.md

 ### Wrong version of Android SDK Tools

-If you have thew wrong Android SDK tools installed, installed, you may see this error dialog on launch:
+If you have the wrong Android SDK tools installed, installed, you may see this error dialog on launch:

 :::image type="content" source="media/device-manager/win/32-sdk-instance-error.png" alt-text="Screenshot shows the Android SDK instance error dialog box.":::